ZTPrapheephat/ADT_Assignment01/README.md

         > java StudentDataProgram [-s] [class_roaster67.csv] [first name]

         (-s and class_roaster67.csv are already the correct arguments.
 No need to do anything about them)

+        The name you search is case-insensitive, means if the name matches, regardless of lowercases or uppercases, it should work properly.